invisibleacropolis-ops/RNGEN/devdocs/platform_gui_handbook.md

 ### Reviewing DebugRNG logs

 1. Switch to the **Debug Logs** tab.
 When DebugRNG is active, the middleware writes to `user://debug_rng_report.txt` (or a custom path you configured earlier).
-2. Click **Refresh Log**.
-This button requests the latest telemetry via `RNGProcessor.get_debug_rng().read_current_log()` and updates the viewer pane.
+2. Click **Refresh log**.
+This button requests the latest telemetry via `RNGProcessor.get_debug_rng().read_current_log()` and updates the viewer pane without reparsing the TXT output.
-3. Use the sidebar filters to jump to specific sections (Generation Timeline, Stream Usage, Warnings).
-These anchors mirror the log layout described in the middleware manual, helping you confirm whether unexpected results came from seeds, strategy choices, or warnings recorded by `record_warning(...)`.
+3. Use the section filter dropdown to jump between **Generation timeline**, **Warnings**, **Stream usage**, and **Strategy errors**.
+Highlighted entries mirror the telemetry schema—warnings render with the ⚠️ glyph while failures and strategy errors are tinted red—so analysts can scan for issues in seconds.
-4. Press **Download Log** to save a copy.
-The GUI calls `DebugRNG.close()` through the middleware so the file flushes to disk before presenting the system file picker.
+4. Enter a target file (for example `user://debug_rng_copy.txt`) and press **Download** to archive the latest TXT report.
+The panel streams the raw file directly to disk so engineers can attach it to tickets or share it with QA leads.

 ### Replaying and exporting seeds